jitesoft/docker-node-base/README.md

 Node.js base docker image.

-*observe:*
+For now, this image is just a tad bit more installed packages than the official alpine nodejs image (which it derives from).
-Currently, the image is just inheriting from the official nodejs alpine image, this will change in the future, so do not rely on this image to be a mirror of the official image.
+It will though, be changed over time, so do not count on this image to be a mirror of the official nodejs image!